Sinauli: Interpretation of the Coffin Burial finds

+Miniature votive images or toys from Harappa, c.
+2500 BCE.
+Clay figurines of zebu oxen, a cart, and a chicken.

-The carts (Note: These carts dubbed as "chariots" does not however have any spokes on the wheels like the chariots(Sanskrit: Ratha) mentioned in Vedic literature.) were presented by Sanjay Kumar Manjul, director of the excavations and of ASI, as chariots used in war, similar to Indo-Aryan technology.
+The vehicles were presented by Sanjay Kumar Manjul, director of the excavations and of ASI, as chariots used in war, similar to Indo-Aryan technology.
 According to Manjul, "For the first time in the Indian subcontinent, chariots have been recovered from any excavation," coming from a royal burial from the Ochre Coloured Pottery (OCP)/Copper Hoard Culture.
 Manjul further noted that "the rituals relating to the Sanauli burials showed close affinity with Vedic rituals," and stated that "the dating of the Mahabharata is around 1750 BCE."

 Suggesting the presence of horses in India before the arrival of the Indo-Aryans, some see this as a challenge to the Indo-Aryan migration theory.
+(Note: Bhatnagar et al. (2024) refer to the Indo-Aryan migration theory as "the Aryan invasion theory", an outdated name typically used in a rhetoric and misleading way by proponents of Indigenous Aryanism.)
 However, the identification as "chariot" is problematic, since the wheels were solid, not spoked as in chariots.
 This would require oxen to pull the heavy carts, which were unfit for use in battle, in contrast to the horse-pulled chariots introduced by the Indo-Aryans.
-(Note: There is a strong scholarly consensus that horses were "brought to India," and the claim that horses were present in India before the arrival of the Indo-Aryans is "widely disbelieved" by scholars.)
+(Note: There is a strong scholarly consensus that horses were brought to India, and the claim that horses were present in India before the arrival of the Indo-Aryans is widely disbelieved by scholars.)

 According to Michael Witzel, rejecting the identification as chariots, "[t]his find may point to the survival of an extra-Harappan organized society."
 According to Asko Parpola, the carts must have been ox-pulled, and are indications of an early Aryan migration of Proto-Indo-Iranian speaking people from the Sintashta culture into the Indian subcontinent, "forming then the ruling elite of a major Late Harappan settlement," predating the migrations of pre- and proto-Rig Vedic people.
 Parpola:

 It seems, then, that the earliest Aryan-speaking immigrants to South Asia, the Copper Hoard people, came with bull-drawn carts (Sanauli and Daimabad) via the BMAC and had Proto-Indo-Iranian as their language.
 They were, however, soon followed (and probably at least partially absorbed) by early Indo-Aryans [...]
 The dramatic new discovery of cart burials dated to c.
 1900 at Sanauli [...] support my proposal of a pre-Ṛgvedic wave (now set of waves) of Aryan speakers arriving in South Asia and their making contact with the Late Harappans.